 2. Can I observe the usability tests?

 In our opinion, it is essential for you and members of your team to observe users interacting with your website.
-We always offer observation as standard and our clients often enjoy the day out to snack on chocolate biscuits and indulge in some innocent voyeurism.
+We always offer observation as standard and our clients often enjoy the day out to snack on chocolate biscuits and indulge in some innocent people watching.

 Watching users interacting with your website is where the real value of usability testing lies, so make sure the company you speak to offer you the ability to watch the tests, ideally in person, or at least remotely.